-How to Set Up Channel Points in Twitch
+How to Set Up Channel Points on Twitch

 Reward programs are nothing new.
 Your favorite retailers and restaurants have been doing it for years.
-Recently, Twitch has jumped onto this loyalty program bandwagon and it’s changing the way that streamers can interact and reward loyal fans.
+Recently, Twitch has jumped onto this loyalty program bandwagon, and it’s changing the way that streamers can interact with and reward loyal fans.

 After all, who doesn’t love free perks?

-If you wanted to know more about channel perks on Twitch, you’ve come to the right place.
-Discover how to set up channel points, earn them, and how to redeem them in this article.
+If you want to know more about channel perks on Twitch, you’ve come to the right place.
+Discover how to set up channel points, earn them, and redeem them in this article.